NethServer/docs/administrator-manual/en/mail.rst

 Benefits are

-* complete autonomy in the mail management
+* complete autonomy in electronic mail management
 * avoid problems due to the Internet Service Provider
 * ability to track the route of messages in order to detect errors
 * optimized anti-virus and anti-spam scan